 Chemical peels are offered at three levels of intensity—light, medium, and deep—and use varying concentrations of acid to remove the top layer of skin and reveal the newer skin underneath.

 Chemical peels can help address multiple skin conditions, such as age spots, acne scars, hyperpigmentation, wrinkles, and sun damage.
 For more information, check out our complete guide to chemical peels.

 Photofacials, or photo rejuvenation, uses light to treat the skin on a molecular level and addresses skin conditions such as rosacea, spider veins, freckles, fine lines, and age spots.

 There are two main types of photofacials: LED facials (light-emitting diode) and IPL facials (intense pulsed light).
 Both types can be provided by a professional dermatologist or spa, and there are even some LED facial at-home devices available for purchase as well.

-» If you’re considering a cryotherapy facial or debating between several alternatives, ask a cosmetic doctor for advice and schedule an appointment using Zwivel’s free online consultation tool.
+» If you’re considering a cryotherapy facial or debating between several alternatives, meet our medical review team.